"I'll get you next time, Gadget... next time!"

 - Legend: After Jack blows Darkness away with sunlight, Darkness says "You think you've won."

-- Odd heroic usage in Terminator 3.
+- Odd heroic usage in Terminator 3: Rise of the Machines.
 Just before the good terminator blows up the Terminatrix with his own power cell, he tells John Connor, "We will meet again."
 The twist, in this case, is that the Terminator sent back in time is the one that succeeds in killing John in the future.

 - Averted in of all things, James Bond, where villains don't live long enough to say that, and Blofeld, his only recurring nemesis never gets the chance to say this.

 - Parodied in the Made-for-TV Movie Men in White: as the villain gets sucked out of the airlock into deep space, his last words are "See you next episode!"